isomerpages/psd-corp/press-room/parliamentary-replies/_posts/2022-10-03-post-Remuneration Disclosure for Statutory Boards and Government‑linked Firms.md

 <u>Statutory Boards</u>

 2 Statutory Boards are set up by the government and are governed by the Public Sector (Governance) Act.
-The remuneration of Statutory Board CEO and officers are subject to oversight of the supervising Ministry as well as the Public Service Division.
+The remuneration of Statutory Board CEO and officers are subject to oversight of the supervising Ministry as well as the Public Service Division.&nbsp;

 3 Board Directors who serve on Statutory Boards receive an annual allowance commensurate with the size and complexity of the organization.
 The allowance quanta are centrally determined by the Public Service Division.